Look who is trying to get into Dad's Gentleman Jack!

 They told me that their brunch was delicious,

-and of course the Bloody Mary's!
+especially the shrimp and grits and of course the Bloody Mary's!

 After brunch, they took a drive around the beautiful campus of the University of the South.
 A private liberal arts college, with a very strong academic reputation, is one of the South's finest universities.
 It sits on 10,000 acres, and the gothic architectural style of the buildings was both striking and grand.